deepskystacker/DSS/Installers/README.txt

 This is a bug fix release for problems reported against 5.1.0 and 5.1.1

-1. Bug fix - correct handling of file types (TIFF/FITS) for intermediate and final files
+1. Bug fix - correct handling of file types (TIFF/FITS) in DeepSkyStackerCL for intermediate and final files

 2. Bug fix - correct handling of Stacking Mode (Standard/Mosaic/Intersection/Custom